Opinion Manipulation on Farsi Twitter: Other Discussion Topics Appendix_others

-In section \ref{section_results_subsection_communityStructure} we discuss the distribution of suspended and deactivated accounts in different retweet network communities for divisive political discussions compared against apolitical discussions, where the communities in retweet and friendship networks are visualised and compared against each other.
-Visualizations of the retweet networks corresponding to the Snapp and Valentine discussions are included in the main body as representatives of their discussion types.
-The same pattern holds across other discussions of the same types, as it is demonstrated in Figures \ref{fig:afosrdegi_network_visualized} through \ref{fig:trump_network_visualized} in this appendix.
+In this section of the appendix, we include network visualizations for discussions in both target categories, with the nodes color coded by network community, in Figures \ref{appendix_fig:snapp_network_visualized} through \ref{appendix_fig:golab_adine_network_visualized}.
+These visualizations show friendship and retweet networks, and for each, we include two visualizations with two different color codings: one reflecting the communities in the same network, and one reflecting the communities in the other network.
+That is, for each discussion, we include four visualizations: friendship network with nodes color coded by friendship communities, friendship network with nodes color coded by retweet communities, retweet network with nodes color coded by retweet communities, retweet network with nodes color coded by friendship communities.
 Please note that in these visualisations only 7 major communities of networks are demonstrated and smaller, isolated communities are removed to better represent the structure of the main network.
 Please further note that accounts that participate in the discussion, but neither retweeted a tweet nor were retweeted by other accounts, correspond to nodes in the friendship network that do not exist in the retweet network.
 These nodes are colored white in the visualizations of friendship networks reflecting retweet communities.

+In the Results section we discuss the distribution of suspended and deactivated accounts in different retweet network communities for divisive political discussions compared against apolitical discussions, and also compared the retweet and friendship network communities.
+In particular, we discuss the similarities between retweet and friendship communities in the Inauthentic Activity in Echo Chambers subsection of the main manuscript, where we include visualizations of the network adjacency matrices for the Snapp (divisive political) and Valentine (apolitical) discussions with rows and columns permuted such that nodes belonging to the same community are grouped together.
+These sparsity patterns of the adjacency matrices are demonstrated in Fig. \ref{appendix_fig:RtNw_with_RtComm_vs_FrComm} in this appendix.